kazzyfrog/.github/README-template/README-default-en.md

 ## Stack details

-A short introductory sentence about the stack. ex1) We used modern tooling to build this example project, including: ex2) We used the following stacks during the study:
+A short introductory sentence about the stack. <br />
+ex1 ) We used modern tooling to build this example project, including: <br />
+ex2 ) I used these stacks as practice:

 - Written in Language
 -